-Sam Washington became the Aggies defensive coordinator and secondary coach in 2011.
+Sam Washington became the 19th head football coach in North Carolina A&T State history on January 9, 2018.
+Prior to being promoted to head coach, Washington served as the Aggies defensive coordinator and secondary coach for seven years.
+In 2015, he was promoted to associate head coach.
 He has established himself as one of the best defensive minds in Division I-FCS.
 The Aggies improvement defensively under Washington is remarkable.

-Under Washington the Aggies have never finished lower than 16th in total defense nationally.
+Under Washington the Aggies have finished out the top-20 in total defense only once nationally, and they have never finished outside the top-30.
 In two of those seasons, they were second nationally in total defense.
-The run defense has finished outside of the top-10 only once and in 201 the Aggies led the nation in run defense.
+The run defense has finished outside the top-10 nationally once, and in 2013 the Aggies led the nation in run defense.
 A year before his arrival in 2011, A&T was ranked 89th in total defense, 114th in rushing defense and 78th in pass defense nationally.
-N.C.
-A&T’s run defense has never finished out of the top 10 nationally only once during Washington’s tenure.
-In three of Washington’s five seasons, the Aggies have finished among the top-10 teams in passing defense efficiency including No. 1 in 2012.
+In three of Washington’s six seasons, the Aggies have finished among the top-10 teams in passing defense efficiency including No. 1 in 2012.

 N.C.
 A&T has had the No. 1 defense in the conference twice under Washington.
-On three occasions they have had the No. 1 run defense and twice they have featured the No. 1 scoring defense.
+They have had the No. 1 run defense four times and on two occasions they have featured the No. 1 scoring defense.

-In his role as the secondary coach, five different cornerbacks have earned All-MEAC success in D’Vonte Graham, Justin Ferrell, Tony McRae, Donald Mattocks and Marquis Boyan with only Boyan not at one time being a first-team selection.
+In his role as the secondary coach, five different cornerbacks have earned All-MEAC success in D’Vonte Graham, Justin Ferrell, Tony McRae, Donald Mattocks and Marquis Boyan with only Boyan not earning first-team honors.
 Graham, McRae and Mattocks have all earned All-American honors from various organizations.
-Two of Washington’s corners – McRae and Ayodeji Olatoye – signed free agent contracts with NFL teams with Olatoye making the Dallas Cowboys 53-man roster in 2015.
+Two of Washington’s corners – McRae and Ayodeji Olatoye – signed free agent contracts with NFL teams with Olatoye making the Dallas Cowboys 53-man roster in 2015 and playing the Super Bowl in 2017.

-Marquis Ragland has developed into one of the best defensive linemen in FCS with two first-team All-MEAC selections.
-Linebacker D’Vonte Grant was a Jerry Rice finalist for best FCS rookie in 2011 and linebacker Denzel Jones was the defensive MVP of the 2015 Air Force Reserve Celebration Bowl.
+Marquis Ragland earned three first-team All-MEAC selections as a defensive lineman, linebacker D’Vonte Graham was a Jerry Rice finalist for best FCS rookie in 2011 and linebacker Denzel Jones was the defensive MVP of the 2015 Air Force Reserve Celebration Bowl.

 Before Washington came to Grambling, he spent five years at his alma mater Mississippi Valley State.
 Washington served as an assistant head coach and defensive coordinator in addition to his customary role as the defensive backs coach.
 In his first season at MVSU, he transformed the Delta Devils defense from one of the worst defenses in the SWAC into the league’s No. 2 ranked defense.